FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/compute_floatingip_v2.html.markdown

 ---
-layout: "opentelekomcloud"
+layout: "orangecloud"
-page_title: "OpenTelekomCloud: opentelekomcloud_compute_floatingip_v2"
+page_title: "OrangeCloud: orangecloud_compute_floatingip_v2"
-sidebar_current: "docs-opentelekomcloud-resource-compute-floatingip-v2"
+sidebar_current: "docs-orangecloud-resource-compute-floatingip-v2"
 description: |-
-  Manages a V2 floating IP resource within OpenTelekomCloud Nova (compute).
+  Manages a V2 floating IP resource within OrangeCloud Nova (compute).
 ---

-# opentelekomcloud\_compute\_floatingip_v2
+# orangecloud\_compute\_floatingip_v2

-Manages a V2 floating IP resource within OpenTelekomCloud Nova (compute) that can be used for compute instances.
+Manages a V2 floating IP resource within OrangeCloud Nova (compute) that can be used for compute instances.
 These are similar to Neutron (networking) floating IP resources, but only networking floating IPs can be used with load balancers.